AnNOtis/FullStackEngineerChallenge/README.md

 **State management**

 I chose not to introduce state management framework such as Redux for speeding up development.
-Instead, I used React's built-in Context and useReduce hook to manage gloabl states.
+Instead, I used React's built-in `context` and `useReducer` hook to manage gloabl states.

 React context is suitable for such a small app.
-However, in a pratical application, I usually use Redux for an early bailout to avoid performance problem.
+However, for practical applications, I usually use Redux for an early bailout to avoid performance problem.

 **Styling**